AleksaVukadinovic/Volley-of-Rockets/README.md

 # Tornado Projectile Simulation

 This project is a **3D simulation of projectile motion influenced by a tornado vortex**, created as part of the **"Introduction to Mechanics" course** at the **Faculty of Mathematics, University of Belgrade**.
-It was developed by a team of two students: **Aleksa Vukadinović** and a teammate, to explore and visualize complex motion under the influence of wind and air resistance.
+It was developed by a team of two students: **Aleksa Vukadinović** and **Masa Lazić**, to explore and visualize complex motion under the influence of wind and air resistance.

 ## 🌀 Overview